781flyingdutchman/background_downloader/doc/database.md

 ### Automated database cleanup

-If you use the `start()` method, you can pass `autoCleanDatabase: true` to automatically clean up the database (remove old records) and prevent it from growing indefinitely.
-The default is `false` to prevent breaking changes for existing users, but it is recommended for new users.
+When starting the downloader with `FileDownloader().start(autoCleanDatabase: true)`, the database is automatically cleaned up on launch (removing old completed/failed task records based on retention limits) to prevent the database from growing indefinitely.

+> [!TIP]
+> **Always use `autoCleanDatabase: true`**: While `autoCleanDatabase` defaults to `false` solely to preserve backward compatibility for legacy workflows, calling `FileDownloader().start(autoCleanDatabase: true)` is typically recommended for all apps.

 You can also manually call `FileDownloader().database.cleanUp()`.
 The `cleanUp()` method takes optional parameters `maxAge` (defaults to 10 days) and `maxRecordCount` (defaults to 500 records).
 If the database exceeds these limits, the oldest records are removed.